bitlogic/hello-docker/1-running-containers/README.md

 Cool, we're inside the container! `-it` specifies you want to go into the interactive mode (TBH, `i` is interactive and `t` is for docker to allocate a pseudo TTY interface for the interaction)

-> Can you guess What will happen if you delete the any important file inside the container?
+> Can you guess What will happen if you delete the any important file inside the container? (e.g. :warning: delete the "ls" binary... )

+:bulb: *Remember:* What happen in a container, stays in a container.

 After toying around just `exit`.